syncrypt/client/README.md

 ## Let's get started

-The ``syncrypt`` executable is the command line client for Syncrypt.
-Initialize the current directory as a vault:
+The ``syncrypt`` executable is the command line interface for Syncrypt.
+You can login to syncrypt so that you won't have to enter your login for every command you issue.

+    syncrypt login

+This will ask for the email and the password of your Syncrypt account.
+If you do not have an account yet, please [sign up](https://syncrypt.space/) for our closed alpha mailing list and we will send you an invite.

+You can now initialize an arbitary directory as a vault.
+Simply change into this directory using ``cd`` and call:

     syncrypt init

-This will ask for the email and the password of your Syncrypt account.
-If you do not have an account yet, please sign up for our closed alpha mailing list and we might send you an invite.

 After you've set up the directory, you can push all of its contents by typing: